 Setting up a paywall can be an effective way to monetize your website.
 By choosing the right type of Paywall and setting the right price, you can ensure that your website continues to thrive.

-If you’re running a subscription-based business, you’ll need to choose the right Paywall to give your customers access to your content.
+If you’re running a subscription-based business, you must choose the right Paywall to give your customers access to your content.

 You’ll need to consider a few things, such as what type of Paywall will work best for your business model and what features you need.

 You’ll also need to decide how you want to price your content.

 A paywall is a way to generate revenue from your website by requiring visitors to pay for access to your content.